aru2001/aru2001/README.md

 - 👋 Hi, I’m Arti.
+- 💻 I’m a Software Engineer.
 - 👀 I’m interested in Machine Learning, Deep learning and Computer Vision.
-- 🌱 I’m currently in Computer Engineering final year.
-- 📫 How to reach me arti.sikhwal.2001@gmail.com
+- 📧 How to reach me arti.sikhwal.2001@gmail.com

 <!---
 aru2001/aru2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.